Today on Sky Sports Racing: Classy Windsor card kicks off Berkshire Winter Million

 Berkshire Winter Million weekend is here!
 Windsor kicks off a stellar weekend of Jumps action for the region, with Sky Sports Racing also broadcasting from Newcastle and Wolverhampton

-Wilful, Great Fleet and Listentoyourheart clash at Windsor as the Berkshire Winter Million Festival gets underway - live on Sky Sports Racing.
+Wilful, Great Fleet and Knickerbockerglory clash at Windsor as the Berkshire Winter Million Festival gets underway - live on Sky Sports Racing.

-A typically competitive field of 16 head to post for the Fitzdares Sovereign Handicap Hurdle, with Great Fleet and Listentoyourheart likely contenders for team Skelton.
+A typically competitive field of 16 head to post for the Fitzdares Sovereign Handicap Hurdle, with Great Fleet and Knickerbockerglory likely contenders for team Skelton.

-The latter horse scored over two miles and four furlongs here on New Year's Day and must be feared as she drops back to two miles with Heidi Palin claiming a useful 7lb.
-She has recorded four wins from nine starts and looks a horse with more to offer.
+The latter horse was only beaten two and a quarter lengths in this contest 12 months ago and made a really promising return when only just going down to the reopposing Go Dante at Sandown last month.
+With conditions to suit this afternoon and Harry Atkins' seven-pound claim in play, he looks a horse with more to offer.

 Stablemate Great Fleet broke his maiden with an authoritative success at Kelso last month and rates an intriguing runner, starting off in handicaps from a mark of 126.